 Mortgages for Self Employed People

 Getting a mortgage has become increasingly difficult as the economy was plunged into a double-dip recession, and banks are increasingly wary about lending to new customers.
 For many domestic and commercial customers this difficulty in obtaining a mortgage has meant that property ownership has remained a distant dream.
 Things are often doubly tough if you happen to run your own business and are self-employed: self-employed usually means that you own 25 per cent or more of the business.
 The days of self-certification mortgages, and where lenders required limited proof of income, are long gone but this does not mean that a mortgage is impossible if you are self-employed, and you should have access to the same range of products that an employed person has.
 A large deposit always helps, as does a good credit history and savings, but even without these getting a mortgage is not impossible.
-If you are self-employed and looking for a mortgage then your best option is to go to a mortgage broker, who can access the whole of the market to find you the best deal for your situation.
+If you are self-employed and looking for a mortgage then your best option is to go to a mortgage broker, who can explore the market to find you the best deal for your situation.

 Along with saving money there are other benefits of using a mortgage broker to arrange your mortgage , especially If you are self-employed.
 The time saved by using a broker, especially if you have a small business and cannot afford to take time out, is invaluable.
 Here at Ascot Mortgages our clients report that by using us to arrange their mortgage, if they are self-employed, they not only save time and money but also benefit from our range of contacts with lenders.
 As established and respected brokers we are able to approach the lender who is right for you and we also offer an initial no-obligation consultation, free of charge.
 For a self-employed person our experience is vital because we are able to approach the lender who is best suited to meet your needs and who is happy to lend to a self-employed business owner without charging a premium for the privilege.